ADGEfficiency/programming-resources/bash-and-unix/intro.md

 ## Source

-Running file / loading a file
+Running file / loading a file into your bash environment

 ```bash
 source myfile